siegeon/magic.lambda.crypto/README.md

 allowing the other party to falsely believe some message originated from you, when it did indeed originate from a malicious _"man in the middle"_.

-There are several different ways to create a key pair, just have the above in mind as you do, and you start using cryptography in your Hyperlambda applications.
+There are several different ways to create a key pair, just have the above in mind as you start using cryptography in your Hyperlambda applications.

 ### Creating an RSA keypair